Skip to Content

 Emotional and physical change can be difficult, but your dog will remember that you were there for her.

-Here are 7 things you should do to care for a Husky in heat:
+Here are 7 things you should do to care for your Husky in heat:

 1. Keep your dog engaged to distract her from the discomfort of the hormonal changes during the heat period.
 Playing games, offering treat-filled toys, or taking short walks can help keep your dog happy and calm.

-2. Keep your Husky away from male dogs, both at home and outdoors, if you don’t intend to breed her.
+2. Keep your Husky away from male dogs at home and outdoors if you don’t intend to breed her.
 This entails keeping her on a leash during walks, not leaving her unattended in the backyard or garden, and keeping her in a separate room in the home.

 3. Keep your Husky from carpeted areas of the home, couches, and bedding during the bleeding phase of the heat cycle.
-Alternatively, you can consider using dog diapers to stop the blood from staining floors and the bedding that your dog lies on.
+Alternatively, you can use dog diapers to stop the blood from staining floors and your dog’s bedding.
 Choose something like the Simple Solution Disposable Dog Diapers from Amazon.
 These have a better fit due to the stretchable fabric that fits perfectly around your dog.
 If your Husky is trying to lick her genitals while in a diaper, consider removing it for some time to give her a chance to self-groom.

 4. If your Husky shows the need for extra rest, always allow this.
 It would be best if you also eased your dog’s exercise routine during the proestrus and estrus phases of the heat cycle, as your dog may feel a bit low-energy and under the weather.

 5. Ensure your dog gets all the recommended nutrients in her meal during heat, including enough fresh drinking water.
-If your Husky shows a preference for a different meal from the usual, consider giving it to her to boost her appetite.
+If your Husky prefers a different meal from the usual, consider giving it to her to boost her appetite.
 However, you should consult your vet about changing your dog’s diet, even if just for a few meals.

 7. Keep the surrounding environment calm and free of extreme noise or disturbance.
 Your dog is sensitive to any form of stress during this period.

-Your Husky may show unique characteristics and needs during heat.
+Your Husky may show unique characteristics and needs during her heat cycle.
 Be attentive and consult your vet about any unusual signs you do not know how to address.

 How Often Do Huskies Go Into Heat?

-There’s an approximate 6 months interval between heat cycles in Huskies.
+There’s an approximate 6-month interval between heat cycles in Huskies.
 An average Husky can be expected to go into heat twice a year for 14 days.
 Some Huskies’ heat cycle lasts 28 days.

 Age

-After a Husky’s first heat cycle, subsequent heat cycles may be a bit irregular in the beginning but will become more consistent with time.
+After a Husky’s first heat cycle, subsequent heat cycles may be irregular initially but will become more consistent with time.
 If your dog is experiencing irregular cycles, you may want to talk to a vet to determine if this is normal or if there are underlying causes.

 Conception